-Garrett McNamara dedicated his life to a lofty goal: surfing the largest wave ever surfed.
+Garrett McNamara dedicated his life to a lofty goal: surfing the largest wave ever.
 Pioneer and discoverer of new surfing spots, he converted Nazaré into a world-renowned surfing hub.
 There he eventually found the two largest waves ever surfed at the time (78 and 100 feet respectively), breaking the world record twice.
 His exploits have been depicted in HBO‘s docu-series “100 foot wave“.

 An unsurfable wave

 Years after, he suddenly received an email from Dino Casimiro, a local photographer and surf enthusiast in Nazaré, a small fishing town on the Atlantic coast in western Portugal.
 Attached there was the photo of a gigantic 100-foot wave.
-Garrett didn’t know if it was surfable or not, and he surely didn’t know that it would become his obsession.
+Garrett didn’t know if it was surfable, and he surely didn’t know that it would become his obsession.
 He just knew one thing: he wanted to surf it.
 Finally, he left for Nazaré with his second wife, Nicole, to discover this unknown hub of gigantic waves.

 The secret of Nazaré

 There are different types of waves.
 Garrett McNamara spent his first period in Praia do Norte, a village above the town of Nazaré, trying to understand the dangerous landscape where he wanted to jump in.
 Here’s a metaphoric example of what he discovered.
-In terms of waves, you could be a Fiji, a wave formed on a regular coral reef, with the water that creates a perfect tube for surfing.
+In terms of waves, you could be a Fiji, a wave formed on a regular coral reef, with water that creates a perfect tube for surfing.
 Or you could be a Nazaré, born from a sandy, irregular bottom.
-A wave that never breaks in the same point twice in a row, so you have to wander around because you never know where the next one could form.
+A wave that never breaks at the same point twice in a row, so you have to wander around because you never know where the next one could form.
 In a word: unpredictable.

 The secret of Nazaré is buried at the bottom of the sea.
-An underwater canyon, 5 km deep, brings out the giant waves from under the sea.
+An underwater canyon, 5 km deep, brings out giant waves from under the sea.

 Pioneers of the sea: the tow-in surfing technique

 The next step for Garrett was building a team.
 Surfing big waves can’t be done alone, paddling by hand.
-You need a Jet Ski to drag you on to the wave, a good pilot, and a rescue team ready to catch you if things go wrong.
+You need a Jet Ski to drag you onto the wave, a good pilot, and a rescue team ready to catch you if things go wrong.
 It’s called Tow-in surfing.
 Since this type of wave is so unpredictable, you also need some scouts on the coast, guiding the pilot via radio right to the wave.

 But when Garrett McNamara asked the surfing community to join him in the Nazaré 100 feet wave project, no one was interested, despite his famous reputation as a surfer.
 Most American surfers underestimated Nazaré and didn’t want to bother checking out its waves.
-Therefore, Garret contacted two underrated British surfers, Andrew “Cotty” Cotton, and Al Mennie, together with Nicole’s brother CJ Macias.
+Therefore, Garret contacted two underrated British surfers, Andrew “Cotty” Cotton, Al Mennie, and Nicole’s brother CJ Macias.
 They found themselves involved in the biggest project of their lives.

 The controversial surfing record